NickSwardh/YoloDotNet/README.md

 ## License

+MIT License

+Copyright (c) Niklas Swärd

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Model Licensing & Responsibility

-YoloDotNet is licensed under the [MIT License](./LICENSE.txt) and provides an ONNX inference engine for YOLO models exported using Ultralytics YOLO tooling.
+* YoloDotNet is licensed under the [MIT License](./LICENSE.txt) and provides an ONNX inference engine for YOLO models exported using Ultralytics YOLO tooling.

-This project does **not** include, distribute, download, or bundle any pretrained models.
+* This project does **not** include, distribute, download, or bundle any pretrained models.

-Users must supply their own ONNX models.
+* Users must supply their own ONNX models.

-YOLO ONNX models produced using Ultralytics tooling are typically licensed under **AGPL-3.0** or a separate commercial license from Ultralytics.
+* YOLO ONNX models produced using Ultralytics tooling are typically licensed under **AGPL-3.0** or a separate commercial license from Ultralytics.

-YoloDotNet does **not** impose, modify, or transfer any license terms related to user-supplied models.
+* YoloDotNet does **not** impose, modify, or transfer any license terms related to user-supplied models.

-**Users are solely responsible** for ensuring that their use of any model complies with the applicable license terms, including requirements related to commercial use, distribution, or network deployment.
+* **Users are solely responsible** for ensuring that their use of any model complies with the applicable license terms, including requirements related to commercial use, distribution, or network deployment.